 CBD is trending, in fact the data suggests CBD is more popular than Jesus, Kanye West, Taylor Swift and the Beatles right now!

 The number of people using CBD in the UK is growing at a remarkable rate.
-A recent comprehensive study of the UK CBD marketplace revealed there are 1.3 million regular CBD users in the UK, with another 6 million people that have tried it in the last year.
+A recent comprehensive study of the UK CBD marketplace revealed there are 1.3 million regular CBD users in the UK, with another 6 million people that have tried it and purple triangle pill in the last year.